Electric Power Formula and Examples

 After learning about electrical voltage and electrical current, we still need to learn the last element of an electrical circuit.
 We still need to learn the electric power formula to solve all the electrical phenomena.

-Electric Power Formula
+The Electric Power Formula You’ll Use Everywhere

 How much the power is absorbed by a circuit element depends on the capability of the said element and the energy supplied to the circuit.
 An 120 watt bulb compared to a 60 watt bulb will shine brighter.
-Not only how better it performs, our electrical bill is also calculated based on our power consumption.
+Not only how better it performs, our electrical bill is also calculated based on our power consumption

 The more “watt” we use, the more bills we need to pay.
 We will use a DC circuit right now.